-According to myFICO, most credit score algorithms take into account five areas of financial health: monies owed (30 percent of your score), payment history (35 percent), mix of credit accounts (10 percent), credit history length (15 percent), and the amount of new credit you have (10 percent).
+According to myFICO, most credit score algorithms in credit reports take into account five areas of financial health: monies owed (30 percent of your score), payment history (35 percent), mix of credit accounts (10 percent), credit history length (15 percent), and the amount of new credit you have (10 percent).
 So how do you use this information to boost your credit score?

 You can't control the length of your credit history -- for instance, if you're just out of college, you can only have so many years of documented history.
 However, you can work these factors to your advantage by maintaining your oldest accounts (such as the first credit card you opened) and avoiding opening new accounts.

 Keep Spending Under Control

 Using your credit cards can help keep your score up-to-date, but you shouldn't max out all -- or any, really -- of your credit cards.
 Stay below your credit limits and maintain a healthy credit utilization.
 According to CreditCards.com, your credit score will benefit if you limit your usage to 30 percent or less of the each card's limit.
 For instance, if you have a card with a $10,000 limit, don't spend more than $3,000 at any given time.

 Get the latest updates, offers and helpful financial tips.